Who is Dags anyway???

 chocolate and skinny milk.

-Coka Cola, now the weird thing is that I was a big drinker of this especially at parties, but in mid 2013 for no reason I can fathom, I just stopped having it
+For decades Coka Cola was my drink of choice especially at parties, but in mid 2013 for no reason I can fathom, I just stopped it and all forms of soft drink.

 |Sport||Formula One car racing -